mongodb-developer/open-data-covid-19/README.md

 But with a little trick on top: the US cases are counted in both collections respectively:

 - at a country level in the first one,
-- and in a more detailed level (city, county, state) in the second one.
+- and in a more detailed level (county and state) in the second one.

 So to take advantages of both collections, I just removed the confirmed and deaths counts from the US documents which comes from the `global` collection.